ds54e/sv-mint/PLAN.md

 6. **Documentation & Samples**
    - Update README/Sample configs to describe the naming convention and stage inference.
    - Document how custom rules should be named and how stage inference works.
+   - **Per-rule documentation**: Split each `docs/plugins/*.md` entry so every rule has its own Markdown file.
+Update cross-references (README, docs/plugins/README.md) to point at the new locations.

 7. **Cleanup**
    - Remove now-unused helper code from old aggregate scripts.